Skip to Content

 Any value that is returned from middleware will be passed into Render.stream and assigned to Context.res.body.

-Returning a value sets the content type header to HTML unless it has already been set.
-HTML will be escaped during the render while other content types will not.
+Returning a value sets the content-type header to html unless it has already been set.
+Markup content types such as html, xml, and svg will be escaped during the render while other content types will not.